 Let us consider the case of a tumor located in a difficult place to be reached in the vicinity of the portal tree in the vascular territory of the liver.
-Location of the tumor, the vascular territory and the vessel branches in the vicinity of the tumor are displayed in Fig. 4.
+Location of the tumor, the vascular territory and the vessel branches in the vicinity of the tumor are displayed in Fig.4.

-Figure 4a represents the location of the tumor and Fig. 4b the vascular territory and the vessel branches in the vicinity of the tumor.
+Fig.4a represents location of the tumor and Fig 4b, the vascular territory and the vessel branches in the vicinity of the tumor.
 It is assumed that the collision-free needle trajectory towards the tumor can take any form even if physically they cannot be realized.